Japanese Tattoo in Los Angeles

 Outer skin heals.
 May appear slightly dull—this is normal.
 Full healing takes 4-6 weeks.
 Continue sun protection.

-What Los Angeles Clients Say About Japanese-Inspired Work
+What Los Angeles Japanese Tattoo Clients Say

 ★★★★★